gregtomasch/USFSMAX_MMC_Module/README.md

 There are actually two user-selectable versions of the DHI corrector available: 3-D and 2-D. They are both capable of yielding excellent hard iron correction offset estimates but are intended for different use cases.
 If the test object to which the USFSMAX is attached is small/light and can easily be tumbled in 3-Space, the 3-D corrector is the best choice.
 If the test object is unwieldy or its motion is largely constrained to the X-Y (horizontal) plane the 2-D corrector may be a better choice.
 Both correctors collect a pre-determined number of data points at enforced spatial separation before calculating the final correction estimate.
 When the estimate is complete, the hard iron corrector status bit in the calibration status register toggles true (0->128) and the R-squared value populates the appropriate data registers.
 The DHI corrector version is chosen by user command from the host MCU (defined in the "config.h" tab of the example sketches in this repository).
 To get the best hard iron correction estimate:
 * 3-D corrector: Tumble the USFSMAX (attached to the test object) in 3-Space trying to sample all possible orientations.
 Training should take ~60-90s.
 If done properly, R-square >= 0.98 is quite normal
 * 2-D corrector: Rotate the USFSMAX (attached to the test object) in the X-Y (horizontal) plane.
 The 2D corrector algorithm has been updated correct for tilt if data points are within +/-10deg of level.
 For larger tilts, data are rejected.
-Training should complete in ~20 revolutionds in the X-Y plane.
+Training should complete in ~20 revolutions in the X-Y plane.
 If done properly, R-square >= 0.98 is quite normal
+* ***Note that the host MCU must upload the local geomagnetic constants to the USFSMAX at startup for the 2D corrector to work properly

+#### Magnetic Constants
+Your local geomagnetic constants are necessary to achieve the best heading accuracy.
+The constants in question are:
+* Vertical field strength (M_V)
+* Horizontal field strength (M_H)
+* Magnetic declination (MAG_DECLINATION)

+These constants are available from [online calculators](https://www.ngdc.noaa.gov/geomag/calculators/magcalc.shtml?#igrfwmm) for your latitude and longitude.
+Once your geomagnetic constants have been looked up:
+* Define an entry for your location in the "Magnetic Constantants" section of the "config.h" tab

+  Example:

+      #define SUNNYVALE_CA_USA

+* Define a new magnetic constants block in the "Magnetic Constants" section of the "def.h" tab

+  Example:

+      #ifdef SUNNYVALE_CA_USA
+          #define M_V                                   41.8128f
+          #define M_H                                   23.2519f
+          #define MAG_DECLINIATION                      13.2197f
+      #endif

+* Comment out all location definitions in the "Magnetic Constants" section of the "config.h" tab except for your own

 ## Example Host MCU Sketches
 This repository contains example host MCU Arduino sketches to demonstrate basic use of the USFSMAX motion coprocessor.